kgs/kgs.github.io/source/_posts/2016-01-29-geospatial-analytics-on-hadoop.markdown

 categories: spark hadoop
 ---

 Few months ago I was working on a project with a lot of geospatial data.
-Data was stored in HDFS, easily accesible through Hive.
+Data was stored in HDFS, easily accessible through Hive.
 One of the tasks was to analyze this data and first step was to join two datasets on columns which were geographical coordinates.
 I wanted some easy and efficient solution.
 But here is the problem - there is very little support for this kind of operations in Hadoop world.

 <!-- more -->